janus-idp/backstage-showcase/showcase-docs/audit-log.md

     maxFilesOrDays: 14 # Deletes the oldest log when there are more than 14 log files
 ```

-You can also configure the max number of DAYS to keep files around by appending a `d` after the number.
-Note: this is mutually exclusive with the number of files configuration:
+Or, configure the maximum number of days to retain logs by appending:

 ```yaml
 auditLog: